pyinvoke/invoke/sites/docs/invoke.rst

     Default behavior if this is not given is to show all levels of the entire task tree.

+.. option:: -e, --echo

+    Echo executed commands before running.

+.. option:: -f, --config

+    Specify a :ref:`runtime configuration file <config-hierarchy>` to load.

+    Note that you may instead use the ``INVOKE_RUNTIME_CONFIG`` environment variable in place of this option.
+If both are given, the CLI option will win out.

 .. option:: -F, --list-format=STRING